sarikasurampudi/oml/oml-fun-on-adb/omlpy/omlpy.md

 	</copy>
 	```

-	where `topN_attrs` returns the top **N** most influential attributes of the predicted value.
+	The `topN_attrs` returns the top **N** most influential attributes of the predicted value.
 For each attribute, three columns are provided: the attribute name, specific value, and corresponding weight of that attribute are provided.
 The output is similar to the following:

 	![Prediction of model on the test data.](images/score-display-predict.png)

 ## Task 9: Use the SQL Interface to Score Data and Display Prediction Details

 You can score data and make similar predictions using the SQL interface.
-The test data is materialized into DT\_TEST\_TABLE so that you can query it using SQL.
-The materialized method writes the contents of an Oracle Machine Learning proxy object (a view, a table, and so on) to an Oracle Database table.
+The test data is materialized into `DT_TEST_TABLE` so that you can query it using SQL.
+The materialized method writes the contents of an Oracle Machine Learning `oml.DataFrame` proxy object (a view, a table, and so on) to an Oracle Database table.

 1. Run the following command to materialize the test dataset: